MegaMosquito/jetson-gpio/README.md

 Note that the 1K ohm resistor value I show in the diagram was [suggested by an NVIDIA engineer](https://forums.developer.nvidia.com/t/gpio-input-stuck-not-resetting/115752/30) and it seems to work well for me.

-Once the "mode" and "configure" APIs are complete (seeting the overall mode, and configuring the specific GPIO you have wired) then you can use either the "GET" or "POST" pin number APIs shown below.
+Once the "mode" and "configure" APIs are complete (setting the overall mode, and configuring the specific GPIO you have wired) then you can use either the "GET" or "POST" pin number APIs shown below.
 Note that GPIO pins are treated as purely digital so they will either show "true" or "false".
 The "POST" API accepts those literal values, but it will also accept "0" or "1" (representing "false" or "true", respectively).

 ## API Details